 - It’s designed specifically for Schedule C business owners

-This could be a great product for you if you have a smaller business and want an easier and more cost-effective way to file your taxes, yet while still getting the maximum in deductions you qualify for.
+It’s helpful if you want an easier and more cost-effective way to file your taxes, yet still getting the maximum in deductions you qualify for.

-Along with all of the benefits of the other Turbo Tax editions, with Turbo Tax live you’ll get on-demand help with your tax filing from a Certified Public Accountant or an EA (Enrolled Agent.
+Along with all of the benefits of the other TurboTax editions, with TurboTax live you’ll get on-demand help with your tax filing from a Certified Public Accountant or an EA (Enrolled Agent.

 And your agent will be with you, assisting as you fill out each and every section of your tax form so that you don’t miss anything.